 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-Clarivate appointed Simon Webster as president of its intellectual property segment, effective June 10, replacing Maroun S. Mourad, who will leave the company at the end of September after a transition period.
+Clarivate named Simon Webster president of its intellectual property segment, effective June 10, replacing Maroun S. Mourad, who will leave at the end of September after a transition period.

-Webster is returning to the business he once led: he was CEO of CPA Global from 2015 to 2021, before CPA Global was sold to Clarivate in 2020.
-More recently, he was group CEO of Vistra from 2022 to 2025, where he oversaw a $6.5 billion merger with Tricor.
+Webster is returning to a business he once led: he was chief executive of CPA Global from 2015 to 2021, before CPA Global was sold to Clarivate in 2020.
+More recently, he served as group CEO of Vistra from 2022 to 2025, where he oversaw a $6.5 billion merger with Tricor.

-The leadership change comes as Clarivate said it is sticking with its full-year 2026 outlook, which it had already outlined on April 29.
+The company said its IP segment remains central to its value-creation plan and reiterated its full-year 2026 outlook, which it had already given on April 29.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.